sharduldesh/OptusTest/README.md

-Optus Demo
+#Optus Demo#

-Kotlin
+- Kotlin

-MVVM architecture
+- MVVM architecture

-Retrofit for networking
+- Retrofit for networking

-Picasso for image caching
+- Picasso for image caching

-Recyclerview and cardview
+- Recyclerview and cardview

+- Mockito, esspresso for unit testing